mdeleo10/Azure-Terraform-DualStack-WestUS-with-AAD/README.md

 # Azure-Terraform-DualStack-WestUS-with-AAD

-This Azure Terraform template creates an Ubuntu latest version.
+This Azure Terraform template creates a Dual Stack (IPv4/IPv6) Ubuntu latest version with the Active Directory Authentication for user login.

 It has the following variables defined in the file variables.rf
 - Resource Group Name